 - You participate in contact sports or activities that can lead to a high-impact shoulder hit (which includes falling on the shoulder), such as football, hockey, rugby, skiing, and snowboarding

-- You suffered from a traumatic shoulder dislocation before
+- You suffered a traumatic shoulder dislocation before

 - You have a shallow glenohumeral joint socket, weak shoulder muscles or loose shoulder ligaments